digant30/digant30/README.md

 - 👋 Hi, I’m @digant30
 - 👀 I’m interested in
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on various new platforms
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me digantgandhi30@gmail.com

 <!---